ClickHole: Celebrity recognition

 Actor and director George Takei mentioned the website on his official Facebook account after the ClickHole team published an article dedicated to him ("10 Things We Hope George Takei Likes Enough To Share This List") and repeatedly tried to contact him through social media.
 In another instance, the Facebook account of Robert Downey Jr. posted a link to the article "What Robert Downey Jr. Would Look Like Today," which had the satirical premise of the actor having died several years ago and stating, "I always try to defy expectations."

 After falling for a fake quote attributed to him on ClickHole, Anderson Cooper dedicated the "Ridiculist" segment of the May 20, 2015, episode of Anderson Cooper 360° to the website.

-Writer and comedian B. J. Novak tweeted in March 2018 that the writers at ClickHole "are doing brilliant work".

 On the July 1, 2025 episode of All In with Chris Hayes, MSNBC's Chris Hayes explained that ClickHole's viral headline turned meme "Heartbreaking: The Worst Person You Know Just Made A Great Point" had recently been "getting a real workout," using it in reference to Rep. Marjorie Taylor Green's condemnation of President Trump's decision to bomb Iran and Elon Musk's criticism of President Trump's Big Beautiful Bill.